 Raheem Morris hired as head coach by Atlanta Falcons, who pass on Bill Belichick

-ATLANTA (AP) — The Atlanta Falcons have hired Los Angeles Rams defensive coordinator Raheem Morris as their head coach after an exhaustive search that included six-time Super Bowl winner Bill Belichick, a person familiar with the decision told The Associated Press on Thursday.
+ATLANTA (AP) — The Atlanta Falcons hired Los Angeles Rams defensive coordinator Raheem Morris as their head coach on Thursday, capping an exhaustive search that included six-time Super Bowl winner Bill Belichick.

-The person spoke on condition of anonymity because the team had not made an announcement.

 Morris was hired by the Falcons after 14 candidates were interviewed, with Belichick the most notable among them.